anacaroliness9/csv2xml_conversor_with_adf/readme.md

 <!-- /TOC -->

 ## Document Structure

 This document contains detailed step-by-step instructions on how to implement a data pipeline to transform and export a csv file to a xml.
 It’s recommended to you carefully read the detailed description contained in this document for a successful experience with all Azure services.

 You will see the label **IMPORTANT** whenever there is a critical step to the lab.
 Please pay close attention to the instructions given.

 For each lab it will be required you to create some resources (Azure Storage, Azure Data Factory, etc.) in your Azure Subscription.
-For do so, it will be expected your create the resource manually (it won`t be provided templates or script to create the services automatically).
+For do so, it will be expected you create the resource manually (it won`t be provided templates or script to create the services automatically).
 To help you it will be added in each lab the documentations that could be useful to do that.

 ## Prerequisites
 The following prerequisites must be completed before you start these labs:

-* You must be connected to the internet;
+* You must be connected to the internet.

 * Use either Edge or Chrome when executing the labs.
 Internet Explorer may have issues when rendering the UI for specific Azure services.